-- A. Considerations for issuance of an Operating Permit for a new non-Exempt well except a well authorized under the Provisions of Rule 5 of these Rules, for a Test Well that is to be converted into a Monitor Well or for an ASR Production well that is subject to the Rules of the District because of its production includes production of water in quantities in excess of the amount of injected water as authorized in a permit issued by the Commission must include all of the following additional information: - 1.
+- A. An application for an Operating Permit for a new non-Exempt well except a well (other than a well authorized under the provisions of Rule 5 of these Rules), for a Well Field, for a Test Well that is to be converted into a Monitor Well under Rule 6, or for an Operating Permit for an ASR Well that is subject to the Rules of the District because its production will exceed that amount of injected water as authorized in a permit issued by TCEQ, must include all of the following additional information: - 1.
 Copies of any either (i) other applications for permits previously submitted to, and/or (ii) permits issued by the District for the subject well; - 2.
 All information required in 4.J of these Rules to the extent such information has not been previously supplied; - 3.
-The drilling, lithologic or geophysical log(s) (in TIFF format if available) prepared during the drilling of the subject well; - 4.
+The drilling log, lithologic log or geophysical log(s) (in TIFF format if available) prepared during the drilling of the subject well; - 4.
 Results and information from any and all Test Wells related to the Application performed in accord with the provisions of Rule 6 of these Rules; - 5.
 Identification of the aquifer(s) from which water will be produced and the screening or perforation interval(s); - 6.
 The proposed use of the well(s); - 7.
 The total number of gallons per minute the pump(s) is capable of producing; - 8.
 The maximum rate and duration of the period at which the well(s) is going to be produced in gallons per minute; - 9.
 The volume of water to be produced annually; - 10.
-The number of acres owned or leased for water production by the applicant/registrant from which groundwater is to be produced as recorded in the Deed Records of the appropriate County or Counties where the lands are located.
-The acres that the Applicant requests be considered must not be included in an area of land calculation required for permit issuance by the District or any other groundwater district that has issued a permit for production of groundwater or has such an application under consideration. - 11.
-The number of acres owned or leased for water production by the applicant associated with and dedicated to production solely from the proposed well or well field;
+The number of acres owned or leased for water production by the applicant from which groundwater is to be produced as recorded in the Official Records of the appropriate County or Counties where the lands are located.
+The acres that the Applicant requests be considered must not be included in an area of land calculation required for permit issuance by the District or any other groundwater district that has issued an Operating Permit for production of groundwater or has such an application under consideration.
+Land used for calculation of acreage under this Provision does not have to be within the boundaries of the District.; - 11.
+The number of acres owned or leased for water production by the applicant associated with and dedicated to production solely from the proposed Well or Well Field;